MezoFoundation/constitution/README.md

 [HOW TO ADD AND REMOVE LAWS]
 [Replace word Polycentric, with more common words]

-### Judicial Holon
+### Judicial sector
-Any citizen or entity can present a case to the Judicial Holon.
+Any citizen or entity can present a case to the Judicial sector.

-A Judicial Holon verdict may only be put into effect on a case in which a party is explicitly physically or financially involved by the actions of another party.
-The only exception to this rule, is that a member of the Military Holon may present a case to the Judicial Holon and allow for a Judicial Holon verdict to be put into effect on a case, whether or not the military holon member is explicitly, physically, or, financially involved by the actions of another party.
+A Judicial sector verdict may only be put into effect on a case in which a party is explicitly physically or financially involved by the actions of another party.
+The only exception to this rule, is that a member of the Military sector may present a case to the Judicial sector and allow for a Judicial sector verdict to be put into effect on a case, whether or not the military sector member is explicitly, physically, or, financially involved by the actions of another party.

-Judicial Holon verdicts are based on the Mezo Constitution and MEZOL.
+Judicial sector verdicts are based on the Mezo Constitution and MEZOL.

 A guilty verdict will result in the guilty citizen’s mezonos being frozen.
 [PARTIAL FROZEN?]

 A guilty verdict can be repealed after sufficient unfunded contribution to society.
-Whether the actions are sufficient enough to warrant repealing of a guilty verdict will be determined by the judicial holon.
+Whether the actions are sufficient enough to warrant repealing of a guilty verdict will be determined by the judicial sector.

 Verdicts will be reached given at least majority Mezono consensus from the judges involved in the case.

 [CHANGE TO REFLECT HOW JUDGES WORK IN MEZOL]
-[Should Judicial Holon be a holon or something else which doesnt use mezonos, like a council?]
+[Should Judicial sector be a sector or something else which doesnt use mezonos, like a council?]

-### Military Holon
+### Military sector
-Enforces verdict as determined  by Judicial Holon.
-(This means that the Military Holon does not enforce the Mezo Constitution nor does it enforce MEZOL.
-It may only enforce Judicial Holon verdicts.
+Enforces verdict as determined  by Judicial sector.
+(This means that the Military sector does not enforce the Mezo Constitution nor does it enforce MEZOL.
+It may only enforce Judicial sector verdicts.
 This prevents preemptive military action.)

-If 75% or more of non Military Holon Mezonos agree to end foreign interaction or that the Military Holon is violating the Mezo constitution/MEZOL, Military Holon Mezonos will be frozen until a later proposal.
+If 75% or more of non Military sector Mezonos agree to end foreign interaction or that the Military sector is violating the Mezo constitution/MEZOL, Military sector Mezonos will be frozen until a later proposal.

-If 75% or more of non Military Holon mezonos agree to unfreeze Military Holon Mezonos, Military Holon Mezonos will be unfrozen.
+If 75% or more of non Military sector mezonos agree to unfreeze Military sector Mezonos, Military sector Mezonos will be unfrozen.

-### Education Holon
+### Education sector
-All citizens are by default in the Education Holon.
+All citizens are by default in the Education sector.

-In order for a citizen to move to a holon they must be certified by the education special holon with that holon.
+In order for a citizen to move to a sector they must be certified by the education special-sector with that sector.

-The requirement for certification to enter a holon can be enabled or disabled.
+The requirement for certification to enter a sector can be enabled or disabled.
 The default setting is enabled.

 A citizen's mezonos are frozen and are unfrozen at a rate of [ENTER RATE] until they either pass certification (this feature can be enabled or disabled) or when that citizen reaches age 25 (this feature can be enabled or disabled).
 This age can be changed and will be the average of all the ages voted by all the citizens.
 (Outliers will be removed from average calculation).
 The rate of unfreezing can be changed.
 This feature of mezono freezing can be enabled or disabled, by default it is enabled.
 [Who decides what certification means, and what the standards are and how to test it]

 ### Defining Munit
-As a holon produces a good to the extent to which it can be distributed to at least 100% of the population without inhibiting the ability to distribute all other goods in a munit to 100% of the population, it will be added to the definition of a Munit upon 80% or more Mezono consensus.
+As a sector produces a good to the extent to which it can be distributed to at least 100% of the population without inhibiting the ability to distribute all other goods in a munit to 100% of the population, it will be added to the definition of a Munit upon 80% or more Mezono consensus.
 This consensus percentage can be changed.

 Upon at least 80% Mezono consensus a good will be removed from the definition of a Munit.
 This consensus percentage can be changed.